tokiclover/mkinitramfs-ll/README.md

 Gentoo users can use provided scripts to build static busybox/gnupg.
 (See in /scripts directory for extra scripts.)

-`gnupg.{ba,z}sh` will build a binary in the current directory (with a usr/bin/gpg and usr/share/gnupg/options.skel) or else in /usr/local/mkiniramfs-ll directory if installed variant.
+`gnupg.sh` will build a binary in the current directory (with a usr/bin/gpg and usr/share/gnupg/options.skel) or else in /usr/local/mkiniramfs-ll directory if installed variant.
-The same goes for busybox.{ba,z}sh which build a static binary.
+The same goes for `busybox.sh' which build a static binary.

 [1]: https://github.com/tokiclover/bar-overlay